Orion Crew Exploration Vehicle, United States of America

-Orion is a crew exploration vehicle (CEV) designed and manufactured by Lockheed Martin for NASA to transport crew or cargo to the International Space Station (ISS), the Moon and Mars.
+Orion spacecraft is a crew exploration vehicle (CEV) designed and manufactured by Lockheed Martin for NASA to transport crew or cargo to the International Space Station (ISS), the Moon and Mars.

 Development of the Orion CEV began as part of the Constellation Program launched by NASA.
 The vehicle was initially intended to be carried on the piggyback of the Ares I rocket launcher.